 Toxic shock syndrome (TSS) is a rare and potentially life-threatening illness that is thought to be caused by infection with certain types of bacteria, including Staphylococcus aureus.

 Women who have their period (are menstruating) are most likely to get TSS, as it is thought to be associated with tampon use.
 (Credit)

 So, it is better to switch to period underwear not only for environmental concerns but also for our health benefits!

 Benefits of Thinx – The Period Underwear:

 No more stains – Thinx:

-While I’m using the pads, I used to worry about my period stains all the time especially during the nights.
-I usually stain my bedsheets while I sleep not because that my napkin got full but because of the slight movements or it just happens to stain above my pads as it not covered completely.
+While I’m using the pads, I used to worry about my period stains all the time, especially during the night.
+I usually stain my bedsheets while I sleep not because my napkin got full but because of the slight movements or because it just happens to stain above my pads as it is not covered completely.

-But Thinx is really close to my skin and it covered up completely so no stain and I don’t have this stress anymore!
+But Thinx is really close to my skin and it is covered up completely so no stains and I don’t have this stress anymore!